 A passive earth pressure of 300 pounds per square foot per foot of depth, to a maximum value of 2,500 pounds per square foot, may be used to determine lateral bearing resistance for footings.
-In addition, a coefficient of friction of 0.30 times the dead load forces may be used between concrete and the supporting soils to determine lateral sliding resistance.
-The above values may be increased by one-third when designing for transient wind or seismic forces.
+The above value may be increased by one-third when designing for transient wind or seismic forces.
+In addition, a coefficient of friction of 0.35 times the dead load forces may be used between concrete and the supporting soils to determine lateral sliding resistance.
 It should be noted that the above values are based on the condition where footings are cast in direct contact with compacted fill or competent native soils.
 In cases where the footing sides are formed, all backfill placed against the footings upon removal of forms should be compacted to at least 90 percent of the applicable maximum dry density.

-Guidelines for Footings and Slab-on-Ground Design and Construction during our investigation indicate that these material predominantly exhibit expansion indices that range from 21 to 50.
-As such, the site soils are classified as "expansive" as defined in Section 1803.5.3 of the therefore be performed in accordance with the procedures outlined in Sections 1808.6.1 and 1808.6.2 of the 2022 CBC.
+Guidelines for Footings and Slab-on-Ground Design and Construction

+The results of our laboratory tests performed on representative samples of near-surface soils within the site during our investigation indicate that these materials predominantly exhibit expansion indices that range from 21 to 50.
+As such, the site soils are classified as "expansive" as defined in Section 1803.5.3 of the 2022 California Building Code (2022, CBC).
+The design of foundations and slabs on-ground should therefore be performed in accordance with the procedures outlined in Sections 1808.6.1 and 1808.6.2 of the 2022 CBC.